crossbrowsertesting/selenium-cucumberjs/readme.md

     .build();
 }

-defineSupportCode(function({setDefaultTimeout}) {
   setDefaultTimeout(60 * 1000);
-})

-defineSupportCode(function({setWorldConstructor}) {
-  setWorldConstructor(CBTWorld)
-})
+  setWorldConstructor(CBTWorld);

 ```

 Be certain to change the username and authorization key above to those associated with your account.
 Now that we have that out of the way, we can put together our first script.
 We'll first need to create a feature file where our test steps are defined in the Gherkin language.
-Save the following as todo.feature:
+Save the following as features/todo.feature:

 ```
 Feature: CBT Feature